 Tutorial 5: Lagged regressors#

-They are often referred to as covariates.
-Unlike future regressors, the future of lagged regressors is unknown to us.
+They are often referred to as exogenous variables or as covariates.
+Unlike future regressors, the future of a lagged regressor is unknown to us.

 At the time \(t\) of forecasting, we only have access to their observed, past values up to and including \(t − 1\).

-First we load a new dataset which also contains the temperature of the previous day.
+First we load a new dataset which also contains the temperature.

 [1]: